Land reform: Land usage and tenure

 Land ownership and tenure can be perceived as controversial in part because ideas defining what it means to access or control land, such as through "land ownership" or "land tenure", can vary considerably across regions and even within countries.
 Land reforms, which change what it means to control land, therefore create tensions and conflicts between those who lose and those who gain from these redefinitions (see next section).

 Western conceptions of land have evolved over the past several centuries to place greater emphasis on individual land ownership, formalized through documents such as land titles.
-Control over land, however, may also be perceived less in terms of individual ownership and more in terms of land use, or through what is known as land tenure.
+Control over land may also be perceived less in terms of individual ownership and more in terms of land use, or through what is known as land tenure.
 Historically, in many parts of Africa for example, land was not owned by an individual, but rather used by an extended family or a village community.
 Different people in a family or community had different rights to access this land for different purposes and at different times.
 Such rights were often conveyed through oral history and not formally documented.

 These different ideas of land ownership and tenure are sometimes referred to using different terminology.
 For example, "formal" or "statutory" land systems refer to ideas of land control more closely affiliated with individual land ownership.
 "Informal" or "customary" land systems refer to ideas of land control more closely affiliated with land tenure.

 Terms dictating control over and use of land can therefore take many forms.
 Some specific examples of present-day or historic forms of formal and informal land ownership include: